carlosdlr/java_samples_and_features/README.md

 # Java samples and features

-This repo shows, java, spring boot, spring apps and java new features.
+This repo shows, java, spring boot, spring apps and java new features samples.

 Technologies used here